As a business owner, you can’t just pass along credit card processing fees without ensuring you comply with applicable laws and card brand rules.

 How to negotiate credit card processing fees

 Negotiating credit card processing fees can be complex and challenging.
-Still, it is an important step for businesses to minimize their processing costs.
+Still, it is important for businesses to minimize their processing costs.

-Beyond understanding credit card processing fees, businesses must understand the total cost of payment processing.
+Businesses must also understand the total cost of payment processing, which is beyond the credit card processing fees.
 You can read more about that here.

 Monthly fees, account setup fees, equipment rental fees (For point-of-sale terminals or card readers), and statement fees are just some of the fees charged by some payment processors that a promotional or low-ball rate can hide.
 You can read more here.

-When negotiating with a payment processor, it is important to be prepared and have a clear understanding of the business’s total cost (effective rate) of processing, processing volume, transaction types, and current and future payment channels.
-An example of a future business channel could be text or Interactive Voice Response (IVR) payments.
+When negotiating with a payment processor, it is important to be prepared and clearly understand the business’s total cost (effective rate) of processing, processing volume, transaction types, and current and future payment channels.
+Future business channels could include text or Interactive Voice Response (IVR) payments.

 In addition to negotiating the overall processing fees, businesses can negotiate for specific services or features that can help reduce their overall processing costs.
 For example, some payment processors may offer discounted rates for businesses that use specific fraud prevention tools or that process a high volume of transactions.